eduardohiguera23/qabootcamp/README.md

 ## Dependencies

-* dotenv
+- dotenv
-* testcafe
+- testcafe
-* testcafe-reporter-allure
+- testcafe-reporter-allure

 ## Scripts

-* `npm run login-test`: runs all the tests from the login fixture on chrome
+- `npm run login-test`: runs all the tests from the login fixture on chrome
-* `npm run task-test`: runs all the tests from the task fixture on chrome headless mode
+- `npm run task-test`: runs all the tests from the task fixture on chrome headless mode
-* `npm run project-test`: runs all the tests from the project fixture on chrome headless mode
+- `npm run project-test`: runs all the tests from the project fixture on chrome headless mode
-* `npm run logintestsheadless2browsers`: runs all the tests from the login fixture on chrome and firefox headless mode
+- `npm run logintestsheadless2browsers`: runs all the tests from the login fixture on chrome and firefox headless mode
-* `npm run smoke-test`: runs all the smoke tests on chrome
+- `npm run smoke-test`: runs all the smoke tests on chrome
-* `npm run smoke-testjenkins`: runs all the smoke tests on chrome headless mode
+- `npm run smoke-testjenkins`: runs all the smoke tests on chrome headless mode
-* `npm run salltestsjenkins`: runs all the tests on chrome headless mode
+- `npm run salltestsjenkins`: runs all the tests on chrome headless mode
-* `npm run apitests`: runs the api tests
+- `npm run apitests`: runs the api tests
-* `npm run lint`: runs eslint for all the files in the pom filder
+- `npm run lint`: runs eslint for all the files in the pom filder
-* `npm run lintinit`: initializes eslint
+- `npm run lintinit`: initializes eslint

 Generate a report on allure:
 Execute `allure generate allure/allure-results --clean -o allure/allure-report && allure open allure/allure-report` after each script

+test